 What can we do about it?

-First there are whitening toothpastes.
-You cannot go far in the toothpaste aisle at the pharmacy without being bombarded with all sorts of speciality tooth pastes offering you a dazzling white smile if you use their product.
-Many of these products do work well to help breakdown and remove many surface stains that build up from the things we eat and drink.
+First, there are whitening toothpastes.
+You cannot go far in the toothpaste aisle at the pharmacy without being bombarded with all sorts of specialty toothpastes offering you a dazzling white smile if you use their product.
+Many of these products do work well to help break down and remove many surface stains that build up from the things we eat and drink.
 They do have much success at removing the deeper stains within the tooth that are often the reason for seeking whiter teeth.

 Certain colors of teeth will whiten more successfully than others: Yellow teeth will brighten the best.
 Brown based stain will improve to a lesser extent and bluish grey teeth will show the least improvement.